-Minneapolis is a city of wonder filled with lots of things to see and do.
-The city is bursting with style and has some great shopping areas like the Warehouse District and Hennepin Avenue for those who like to shop till you drop.
-Or if you would rather spend your afternoon seeing what the city has to offer in terms of culture then you are in luck, the Blockley Gallery is the best place to check out up and coming artists, and the Mill City Museum showcases Minneapolis’s history.
+Minneapolis is full of wonder with lots of things to see and do.
+The city is bursting with style and has some great shopping areas, like the Warehouse District and Hennepin Avenue, for those who like to shop til they drop.
+Or if you would rather spend your afternoon seeing what the city has to offer in terms of culture, then you’re in luck.
+Soap Factory is the best place to check out innovative, up-and-coming artists, and the Mill City Museum showcases Minneapolis’s history.

 See: Lake Bde Maka Ska (formerly Lake Calhoun)

-Part of the city’s delightful Grand Rounds scenic park, Lake Bde Maka Ska is the largest lake in Minneapolis, and connects to the city’s Chain of Lakes.
-Edged by leafy parks, walking trails, picnic tables and fishing spots, this is where Minneapolis meets the great outdoors.
-On sunny days you can hire a boat for a day’s sailing (or take a boat tour), or stretch out and soak up the rays on North Beach.
+Part of the city’s delightful Grand Rounds scenic park, Lake Bde Maka Ska is the largest lake in Minneapolis and connects to the city’s Chain of Lakes.
+Edged by leafy parks, walking trails, picnic tables and fishing spots, this is where metro Minneapolis meets Mother Nature.
+On sunny days, you can rent a boat for a day’s sailing, take a boat tour, or stretch out and soak up the rays on North Beach.

 Bryant-Lake Bowl is part restaurant, part bowling alley, part theater.
 Chow down on locally sourced and sustainably raised cuisine at brunch before catching a comedy act or striking out on the old-school bowling lanes.
 And you can do it all with a pint in hand.